5 Current Trends or Changes in Healthcare to Check-in 2023

 - Value-based care

 Recently a survey stated that the contribution of value-based care is increasing.
-By value-based care we mean the payment made to the healthcare officers is directly proportionate to the patient’s health conditions and not to the services they render.
+By value-based care, we mean the payment made to the healthcare officers is directly proportionate to the patient’s health conditions, not the services they render.
 It will definitely help to achieve an unexpected level of health betterment in developed countries like the U.S.A.

-It aims to deliver better results with better health results, and that too within budget.
+It aims to deliver improved outcomes in healthcare while staying within budget.
 People involved in delivering such healthcare services are as follows:

 - Healthcare officers